tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 {% endhighlight %}
 cyberlaw.txt

-Visiting all the 302 results in login page style.php - Contains styling for the website.
-Probably, this file is included in other php files to style every page of the website. header.php and footer.php contains the header of the website and is also included in all php files

-Visiting robots.txt provides no interesting information about any hidden directories or files.
-We are also not interested in any 200 OK with 0 bytes (connction.php).

-403 is forbidden => not interesting
+Visiting all the pages which resulted in a `302 Found`, results in a redirect to the login page.
+Out of the remaining pages, we can ignore anything that results in a `403 Forbidden` or has a size of 0 bytes.
+The `header.php` and `footer.php` pages contain the header and footer of the website.
+These two PHP pages are not meant to be loaded on their own.
+Rather, they are meant to be included in other PHP pages.
+Similarly, the `style.php` file contains styling for the website and is a file which is used by other PHP files.
+Furthermore, visiting the `robots.txt` page does not result in any interesting information about any hidden directories or files.

-In conclusion, there are two files left that are interesting to us.
-The first is cyberlaw.txt since it resulted in a 200 ok and contains data.
-The second is upload.php since the name suggests that it allows users to upload files, meaning that we could potentially use this page to obtain RCE.
+There are two pages left that could be interesting to us.
+The first one is `cyberlaw.txt` since it resulted in a `200 OK` and contains data.
+The second one is `upload.php` since the name suggests that it allows users to upload files, meaning that we could potentially use this page to obtain RCE.
 However, we would first need to have access to a valid account to access this functionality.

-Navigating to [10.10.10.73/cyberlaw.txt](10.10.10.73/cyberlaw.txt) results in the page below.
+Navigating to [http://10.10.10.73/cyberlaw.txt](http://10.10.10.73/cyberlaw.txt) results in the page below.
 This page contains an email stating that there is a known problem with the authentication of the website and that there is an issue with a file upload feature which might lead to remote code execution on the target.
 In addition, it informs us that `admin` and `chris` might be valid usernames.

 ![cyberLawTXT](/assets/{{ imgDir }}/cyberLawTXT.png)

-TODO: Background on php type juggling.

-Trying to login with "admin" and "240610708" results in a successful login!
-We can strongly suspect that the authentication check looks something like md5(password) == "0e..."
+Since we know that the web application is a PHP application and that authentication mechanisms typically check if a set of credentials equals another set of credentials, we could investigate if the authentication mechanism is vulnerable to type juggling attacks.
+A type juggling vulnerability occurs when a loose comparision `==` is performed when a strict comparision `===` should have been used.
+The difference is that loose comparisions will sometimes make PHP cast one of the parameters which it should compare, to another data type.
+For example, if we try to loosely compare a string with the integer `0`, the result is `true`.
+However, if we perform this comparision as a strict comparision, the result is `false`.
+A more detailed explanation of the differences between loose and strict comparisions can be found in [the official PHP documentation](https://www.php.net/manual/en/types.comparisons.php).

+{% highlight none linenos %}
+┌──(kali㉿kali)-[/tmp/x]
+└─$ @@php -a@@
+Interactive mode enabled

+php > @@var_dump("test"==0);@@
+bool(@@@true@@@)
+php > @@var_dump("test"===0);@@
+bool(@@@false@@@)
+{% endhighlight %}

+It is common for authentication mechanism to hash a provided password and compare the resulting password hash with a password hash stored in a database.
+If this is done using loose comparision, there is a risk that the comparision would evaluate to `true` for different passwords.
+This can occur if PHP tries to convert the password hashes to a [float]() before comparing them.
+This typically happens when the strings to compare start with one or more `0` characters, the character `e` followed by one or more numeric characters.
+For example, `0e1234`  would be interpreted as a float representing the value `0`.
+Similarly, `00000e1234` would also be interpreted as a float representing the value `0`.
+As such, comparing these two strings would result in `true`.

+A hash which PHP would interpret as a `0` float is normally called a [magic hash]().
+The table below lists magic hashes for different hash algorithms together with the input to these hash algorithms.
+Assuming that the password hash of one of our two compromised users is a magic hash and that the authentication check is performed using a loose comparision between a calculated password hash and an already known password hash, we could potentially be able to authenticate as this user by using one of the values in the `Input` column as a password.

 <div style="overflow-x:auto;">
 <table class="customTable"><tr><th>Hash Type</th><th>Hash Length</th><th>Input</th><th>Magic Hash</th></tr>